What is Headless SEO and How Does it Affect SEO?

 With a fully separated CMS, SEOs may concentrate on content optimization rather than traditional CMS constraints.

-They can work effortlessly with content creators, streamline workflows, and swiftly scale content production across several platforms and channels.
+They can work seamlessly with content creators, streamline workflows, and scale content production efficiently across multiple platforms and channels.

 d.
 Headless is Fast